Where To Find Wildlife In The Winter

 NORTHERN HARRIER

 You’re most likely to notice Northern Harriers when they are flying.
 They have a low, slow, coursing flight style, a V-shaped wing posture, and a distinctive white patch in the tail feathers.
-The best place to look for Northern Harriers is the Redoubt site at American Camp on San Juan Island.
+The best place to look for Northern Harriers is the Redoubt site at American Camp on San Juan Island, often mixing with Short-eared Owls.

 BLACK-BELLIED PLOVER

-A large shorebird of coastal beaches, the Black-bellied Plover is striking in its black-and-white breeding plumage.
+A large shorebird of coastal beaches, the Black-bellied Plover is striking in its black-and-white breeding plumage and checkerboard wings.
 It is the largest plover in North America.
 The best place to find them is the estuaries on Lopez, like the spit of Fisherman Bay Preserve, but False Bay on San Juan Island is another good spot.

 There are many other charismatic birds that make the San Juans their home all year.
 The archipelago has the largest population of bald eagle breeding pairs in the lower 48 states.
 Rhinoceros auklets, black oystercatchers, and pigeon guillemots can all be spotted, and often heard, from shoreline lookouts like Lime Kiln Point State Park on San Juan Island.